-And I hope this blog inspires you to break out of your cooking routine and try some new recipes on your people!
+I hope this blog inspires you to break out of your cooking routine and try some new recipes on your people!

 My Cooking Philosophy

 I rarely make a recipe perfectly exactly as-written, and I am not about to start doing so now.
-I tinker and make adjustments based on what I like (and what my family likes), my time constraints, what my pantry is stocked with, and my mood at the time.
+I tinker and make adjustments on the fly based on what I like (and what my family likes), my time constraints, what my pantry is stocked with, and my mood at the time.
 I may pull my final plan together from several recipe sources.
 I’ll generally note if I deviate from the recipe in any way, unless I forget to, which could easily happen.